Measurement and Fairness: Testing Assumptions

+Different disciplines have different conceptualizations of construct validity, each with its own rich history.
+For example, in some disciplines, construct validity is considered distinct from \emph{content validity} and \emph{criterion validity}, while in other disciplines, content validity and criterion validity are grouped under the umbrella of construct validity.
+Our conceptualization unites traditions from political science, education, and psychology by bringing together the seven different aspects of construct validity that we describe below.
+We argue that each of these aspects plays a unique and important~role in understanding fairness in computational systems.

-\subsubsection{Face Validity}
+\subsubsection{Face validity}

-Face validity refers to the extent to which the measurements produced by a measurement model look plausible---a ``sniff test'' of sorts.
-Face validity is inherently subjective and often viewed with skepticism if not supplemented with other, less subjective evidence.
-That said, it is a prerequisite for construct validity---if the measurements produced by a model aren't facially valid, then they are unlikely to possess other types of construct validity.\looseness=-1
+Face validity refers to the extent to which the measurements obtained from a measurement model look plausible---a ``sniff test'' of sorts.
+This aspect of construct validity is inherently subjective, so it is often viewed with skepticism if it is not supplemented with other, less subjective evidence.
+However, face validity is a prerequisite for establishing construct validity: if the measurements obtained from a measurement model aren't facially valid, then they are unlikely to possess other aspects of construct validity.\looseness=-1

-Measurements of SES produced by income, the model described in section~\ref{sec:income_as_proxy}, would likely possess face validity.
-That is, SES certainly influences income: indeed, someone at the higher end of the income distribution (e.g., a billionnaire) has a different socioeconomic status than someone at the lower end (e.g., a barista).
-Face validity is necessary but not sufficient to establish overall validity; we can now move forward with evaluating our measurement model along more dimensions.\looseness=-1
+It is likely that the models described in section~\ref{sec:measurement} would yield measurements that are, for the most part, facially valid.
+For example, measurements obtained by using income as a proxy for SES would most likely possess face validity.
+SES and income are certainly related and, in general, a person at the high end of the income distribution (e.g., a CEO) will have a different SES than a person at the low end (e.g., a barista).
+Similarly, given that COMPAS draws on several criminological theories to operationalize a defendant's risk of recidivism, it is likely that the resulting scores would look plausible.\looseness=-1

+One exception to this pattern is the EVAAS MRM.
+Some scores may look plausible---after all, students' test scores are not unrelated to teacher effectiveness---but the dramatic variability that we described above in the context of test--retest reliability is implausible.\looseness=-1

-\subsubsection{Content Validity}
+\subsubsection{Content validity}